ncsu-landscape-dynamics/popsborder/docs/inspections.md

 The sample strategy defines the method used to compute the number of units to inspect.
-The possible sample strategies include `proportion` for sampling a specified proportion of units, `hypergeometric` for sampling to detect a specified infestation level at a specified confidence level using the hypergeometric distribution, `fixed_n` for sampling a specified number of units, and `all` for sampling all units.
+The possible sample strategies include `proportion` for sampling a specified proportion of units, `hypergeometric` for sampling to detect a specified contamination level at a specified confidence level using the hypergeometric distribution, `fixed_n` for sampling a specified number of units, and `all` for sampling all units.